 - FAILED: Invalid Encoding: This is the error message that appears when there are foreign or special characters detected.
 Special characters are accented letters and symbols.
 You will need to delete or replace the characters, save and re-upload the list.
 Here are examples of foreign characters that you can find in csv import: ä ó æ ñ.

 - Invalid header - position, , .
 Valid headers are...: This error message will usually appear after attempting to upload the CSV file.
-It will appear when you have manually entered custom headers in the CSV template e.g. company size, industry etc. If you wish for these headers to appear in the template CSV file, you should create them as match categories first by following the instructions in this help article.
+It will appear when you have manually entered custom headers in the CSV template e.g. company size, industry etc. If you wish for these headers to appear in the template CSV file, you should create them as match categories first by following the instructions in the Automatic Customer Data Import (In depth) article.
 Once you have created them, download the template CSV file again and these headers will appear by default.

 5. Send Invitation Emails to Imported Contacts

 As mentioned in Section 4, when using the CSV importer tool, you have the ability to choose whether the hub should automatically send invitations to all the contacts immediately after they've been successfully added to the system.
 To make sure invite sending is automatic, simply check the box in the import dialogue as illustrated in Section 4.

 Invitations will be sent from the admin who is marked as the default sender in your hub and the invitation URL will be the one that will add the advocate to the appropriate group upon joining.